Tank Car Loading and Unloading Best Practices

 Stenciling and Markings

-Be certain that you check all the requires markings and stenciling.
+Be certain that you check all the required markings and stenciling.
 They should be legible and the qualification date marking should be current.
 Verify that the car is a specification tank CTC, AAR, DOT, or TC and that it is compatible with the product.
 Additionally, check the tank car linings, coatings, or material and ensure they are compatible with the product.
 Some hazardous materials require special protective features like Flammable Gases (Division 2.1), which must be shipped in tank cars with heat shields and thermal protection.
 Some class A materials like acids must be shipped in a car with a special lining or coating.
 Know if your product has any special requirements and be certain to check the stenciling to confirm the car meets those requirements.

 Every tank car needs to be qualified periodically.
 The qualification stencil will show when the last inspection was done, what type of pressure relief device the car has, any lining or coating the car has, and when qualification is due again.

 Check the stencils prior to loading to ensure the tank car has not exceeded any of the due dates.
-Tank cars with a safety vent ruptured disc will be stenciled with the burst pressure of the rupture disc and may be stenciled as “not for flammable liquids or “not for flammable or poisonous liquids”.
+Tank cars with a safety vent ruptured disc will be stenciled with the burst pressure of the rupture disc and maybe stenciled as “not for flammable liquids or “not for flammable or poisonous liquids”.
 When examining the rupture disc, be certain it’s marked with a burst pressure rating that matches the safety vent burst pressure stencil on the tank car.

 The proper shipping name must be marked on two sides in lettering that’s at least 3.9 inches high for all commodities listed in 49 CFR section 172.330 A12.
 This includes all flammable gases, poison gases, and certain other high hazard materials.
 Tank cars containing poison or toxic inhalation hazard material must be marked in inhalation hazard on both sides in lettering that is at least 3.9 inches high unless the words in inhalation hazard appear on the placards displayed on the tank car.